GandhiCloudLab/envizi-data-loading-temp/readme.md

 <img src="images/06-load-account-data13.png">

-4. Fill in details as below.
+4. Fill in the details as below.
 - Start Period : Enter the starting period of the data
 - End Period : Enter the ending period of the data
 - Total Electricity :  Enter the total electricity
 - Total Cost :  Enter the total cost

-The total value would split across to each month available in between the given period.
+The total value would split across each month available in between the given period.

 5. Click on `Save` button.

 <img src="images/06-load-account-data14.png">

-The record saved successfuly.
+The record saved successfuly as below.

 6. Click on `Monthly Data` button.